kennytm/rfcs/text/0000-dyn-type/31-Custom-DST-from-scratch.md

 ## Customizing size and alignment

-The size and alignment are arbitrary functions and have to be provided by user.
+The size and alignment of custom DSTs are arbitrary functions and have to be provided by user.

 ```rust ,ignore
 trait Object {